vipulx/SymAnalyzer/README.md

 3. Test the app locally or online using a live server.

-**Note:** If you are testing the app in a subdirectory, make sure to tune the base URL correctly before testing.
+**Note:** If you are testing the app in a subdirectory, adjust the base URL configuration before proceeding.

 ## GitHub Pages Deployment Instructions

-If you wish to deploy your forked version to GitHub, follow the instructions below.
+If you'd like to deploy your version to GitHub Pages, follow these steps:

-1. Edit the "package.json" file by adding the following line after the "name" declaration:
+1. Edit the `package.json` file by adding the following line after the `"name"` declaration:

 ```
 "homepage": "https://{GITHUB_USERNAME}.github.io/{REPOSITORY_NAME}/",
 ```

-> Note: Replace {GITHUB_USERNAME} with your GitHub username and {REPOSITORY_NAME} with your repository name.
+> Replace `{GITHUB_USERNAME}` with your GitHub username and `{REPOSITORY_NAME}` with your repository name.

-2. Install "gh-pages":
+2. Install `gh-pages`:

 ```
 npm install gh-pages --save-dev